Last updated: May 4, 2022 at 9:10am EDT

 You may write a Canadian mailing address on the DS-82 form and Passport Services will mail your new passport to that address.

 Visit passports.state.gov to see whether you can meet the requirements to renew your U.S. passport by mail.
 If not, please follow the instructions below on how to make an appointment at the U.S. Embassy or U.S. Consulate nearest you.
-Please note that neither the U.S. Embassy nor the U.S. consulates in Canada can accept passport applications by mail, the mail-in passport renewal will be completed at the National Passport Processing Center in Philadelphia, PA.
+Please note that neither the U.S. Embassy nor the U.S. consulates in Canada can accept passport applications by mail.
 Canadian residents should send their application to the National Passport Processing Center by Canada Post.

 For nonimmigrant visa applicants: The U.S. Mission to Canada understands that many visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
-We are working diligently to restore full visa operations as quickly and safely as possible.
-In the meantime, rest assured that the U.S. Mission will extend the validity of your payment (known as the MRV fee) until September 30, 2022, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
+We are working diligently to restore full visa operations and will continue to add visa appointment availability when feasible.
+Rest assured that the U.S. Mission will extend the validity of your payment (known as the MRV fee) until September 30, 2023, to allow all applicants who were previously unable to schedule a visa appointment an opportunity to schedule and/or attend a visa appointment with the already paid fee.
 Appointments may be made here.

 If you have an urgent matter and need to travel immediately, please follow the guidance provided on the FAQ page to request an emergency appointment.